Confidence-based Reasoning in Stochastic Constraint Programming: Formal background

 A method that is commonly classified as the ``exact confidence intervals'' for the Binomial distribution has been introduced by Clopper and Pearson in \cite{cloppears34}.
 This method uses the Binomial cumulative distribution function (CDF) in order to build the interval from the data observed.
-The Clopper-Pearson interval can be written as $\left(p_{lb},p_{ub}\right)$, where\\
+The Clopper-Pearson interval is a symmetric two-sided confidence interval.
+It can be however also expressed as a single-sided interval.
+Clopper-Pearson single-sided intervals can be written as $\left(p_{\text{lb}},1\right)$ and $\left(0,p_{\text{ub}}\right)$ where\\

-$X$ is the number of successes (or ``yes'' events) observed in the sample, $\mbox{\it Bin}(N; p)$ is a binomial random variable with $N$ trials and probability of success $p$ and $\alpha$ is the confidence probability.
-Note that we assume $p_{lb}=0$ when $X=0$ and that $p_{ub}=1$ when $X=N$.
+$X$ is the number of successes (or ``yes'' events) observed in the sample, $\text{bin}(N; q)$ is a binomial random variable with $N$ trials and probability of success $q$ and $\alpha$ is the confidence probability.
+Note that we assume $p_{\text{lb}}=0$ when $X=0$ and that $p_{\text{ub}}=1$ when $X=N$.

 Because of the close relationship between Binomial distribution and the Beta distribution, the Clopper-Pearson interval is sometimes presented in an alternative format that uses percentiles from the beta distribution \cite{ehp00}: